bitbeans/CleanBrowsingClient/README.md

 # Clean Browsing Client
  Windows Desktop Client for cleanbrowsing.org (DNSCrypt)

+You want to use DNSCrypt with another server or provider?
+Then have a look at https://github.com/bitbeans/SimpleDnsCrypt

 # !!Very early pre-release version.
 May contain bugs, may change!! #